Tag Archives: Molly Ringwald

 Hughes, of course, was the king of the teen angst, coming-of-age, romantic comedies that usually starred Molly Ringwald.

-What he did so well was provide maturity and a message to otherwise dumb and raunchy comedies that populated the decade and they had a fresh female perspective whereas others were typically male and hormone-driven.
+What he did so well was provide maturity and a message to the otherwise dumb and raunchy comedies that populated the decade.
+He brought a fresh female perspective, whereas others were typically male and hormone-driven.

 Already angst-ridden Samantha (Molly Ringwald) wakes up on the morning of her sixteenth birthday to find her busy family has completely forgotten her special day.